fefa4ka/eer/docs/API.md

 ## Component Interaction

 ### `apply(Type, instance, props)`
-Apply new props to a component.
+Apply new props to a component in two loop iterations.

 ```c
 apply(MyComponent, myComponent, _({